 Do you every feel like you are “faking it”?
-Have you herd of impostor syndrome?
+Have you heard of impostor syndrome?

 The more and more I excel in my career or in life, the more and more I find self doubt can take over my thoughts and confidence.
 Podcasts have become the background noise in my life and recently I heard the term “impostor syndrome” whispered from my ear buds in to my ears as I was walking to work.
 My attention heighten immediately and I turned the volume up as the description was being rattled off and describing this unease that I had felt but had no words to express what was going on.